UniStuttgart-VISUS/power-overwhelming/README.md

 > [!WARNING]
 > Do not include `sensor_array_impl.h` in your header as this would cause a cyclic dependency! `sensor_array_impl` must be forward declared, for instance by including `sensor_utilities.h`.

+The `from_descriptions` method is expected to perform the following tasks:
+1. Sort the range [`begin`, `end`[ such that all `sensor_description`s for the sensor type are at the begin of the range.
+You can use any method you want to achieve this, but the recommended way of doing this using the `move_front_if` function from `sensor_utilities.h`.
+1. Create a sensor for each description in the range of compatible `sensor_description`s.
+Note that you are free to combine multiple `sensor_description`s into one sensor, so the number of sensors created may be less than the number of compatible descriptions.
+The sensor must have an index for each `sensor_description` it implements.
+The range of indices must start at `index`.
+1. Return the iterator past the range of `sensor_description`s for the sensor type (the remainder of [`begin`, `end`[ that has not been processed.
+This is the value returned by `move_front_if`.

+> [!CAUTION]
+> You must assign all indices within [`index`, `index` + number of compatible descriptions[ in the order the compatible descriptions are when the method exits.
+Failure to do so will cause output data to be corrupted, because the semantics of the samples is solely determined by the index of the description in the output array.

 ### The `sample` method
 There are two possible signatures for the `sample` method, depending on wether the sensor is sampled synchronously or asynchronously.
 The synchronous variant looks like